bcgov/aps-infra-platform/documentation/how-to/create-gateway-service.md

 ### Using an OpenAPI spec

-Kong's `deck` command line tool is used to convert an OpenAPI specification to a Kong configuration.
+Kong's `deck` command line tool can be used to convert an OpenAPI specification to Kong configuration.

 Reference: <https://docs.konghq.com/deck/latest/>

 Follow the installation instructions here: <https://docs.konghq.com/deck/latest/installation/>

-Below is an example of a simple OpenAPI spec that you will use to generate a Kong configuration file.
+Below is an example of a sample OpenAPI spec that you can use to generate a Kong configuration file.

 ```yaml